(This article was originally published in Nova Religio: The Journal of Alternative and Emergent Religions, Vol. 4, No. 1 (October 2000), pp. 7-27.

 James J. Boyle, Killer Cults (New York: St. Martin’s Press, 1995).

-George Klineman, Sherman Butler, and David Conn, The Cult That Died: The Tragedy of Jim Jones and the People’s Temple (New York: Putnam’s, 1980); James Reston, Jr., Our Father Who Art in Hell (New York: Times Books, 1981).
+George Klineman, Sherman Butler, and David Conn, The Cult that Died: The Tragedy of Jim Jones and the Peoples Temple (New York: Putnam’s, 1980); James Reston, Jr., Our Father Who Art in Hell: The Life and Death of Jim Jones (New York: Times Books, 1981).

 The Jim Jones-Charles Manson connection also appears in more scholarly works, such as Thomas Robbins and Dick Anthony, “Sects and Violence: Factors Enhancing the Volatility of Marginal Religious Movements,” in Armageddon at Waco: Critical Perspectives on the Branch Davidian Conflict, edited by Stuart A. Wright, pp. 236-259 (Chicago and London: University of Chicago Press, 1995), 249.